Can you use Jira for Waterall?

 Classic project with Jira and BigGantt

-BigGantt project management software will help you structure your classic project processes and manage them with ease.
-You will be able to organize and schedule your tasks and visualize them on Gantt charts.
-BigGantt also comes with a rich selection of built-in features that will let you track your project’s progress as it moves through the phases.
+BigGantt project management software will help you easily structure your classic project processes and manage them.
+You can organize and schedule your tasks and visualize them on Gantt charts.
+BigGantt also has a rich selection of built-in features that will let you track your project’s progress as it moves through the phases.

 Let’s dive into the topic in detail and see how BigGantt makes Jira Waterfall project management a reality—and a true breeze.